 Royal Icing primarily consists of egg whites whipped with powdered sugar, plus a little flavoring,.
 Unfortunately, recipe directions very greatly as do ingredients which can include raw egg whites, pasteurized egg whites, or dry, meringue powder.

 I began making Royal Icing in late 2017 and was disappointed with the results.
-By mid 2018, I began testing a number of recipes and believe that the one I provide here is foolproof.
+By mid-2018, I began testing a number of recipes and believe that the one I reproduced here is foolproof.

 This recipe contains pasteurized egg whites, fine (10x) powdered sugar, and a touch of flavoring.
 It dries to a smooth surface, does not bubble under the surface as it dries, does not pit at piping junctures, is easy to flow, and is not dull.

 2 pounds of fine (**10x) powdered sugar or 8 rounded cups of powdered sugar